Lazarus (short story): Themes

 Rather than focusing on the circumstances surrounding Jesus's restoration of Lazarus to life, Andreyev creates a vivid and starkly pessimistic account of the consequences of an event usually cast as miraculous.
 Lazarus, it transpires, has been irrevocably altered by the experience of death.

 According to the Russian naturalist, Lazarus found only coldness and darkness in the tomb; death meant bodily decay and a cruel severance from life and the living.
 Such is the story of death as told by the physical senses.
 Holding tight to these material facts, Andreyev imagines the arisen Lazarus, under the handicap of partial decay, forced into an existence for which he is thus maladjusted.
 Not even his mental faculties have escaped injury: his interest in life and his awareness of it have withered—a sorrier state than that of death itself.

-The story delves into the complexities of life after death, questioning what it truly means to be resurrected.
+The story examines the complexities of life after death, questioning what it truly means to be resurrected.
 Lazarus's return is not a joyous occasion but rather a source of horror, suggesting that resurrection may come with profound psychological and existential consequences.
 The inquiry into Lazarus's experiences can be seen as a metaphor for humanity's desire to understand death.
 However, the knowledge that Lazarus possesses becomes a burden, leading to despair and madness for those who seek it.
 According to Henry T. Schnittkind, "Lazarus" is a story which depicts the misery of knowing the Unknowable.

 This theme suggests that some truths about existence may be too heavy for the living to bear, which is reminiscent of T. S. Eliot's quote in Burnt Norton: "Human kind cannot bear very much reality".